crashappsec/chalk/README.md

 Chalk is licensed under the GPL version 3 license.

-## Join the waiting list for our cloud platform.
+## Try our cloud platform.

 Our cloud hosted platform is built using Chalk.
-It makes enterprise deployments easy, and provides additional functionality including prebuilt integrations to enrich your data, an in-built query editor, an API and more.
+It makes enterprise deployments easy, and provides additional functionality including prebuilt integrations to enrich your data.

-There are both free and paid plans.
-You can [join the waiting list](https://crashoverride.com/join-the-waiting-list) for early access.
+You can learn more at [crashoverride.com](https://crashoverride.com/).